 Reporting vs Analysis

-Right now, majority of agencies have a process that looks like this:
+Right now, the majority of agencies have a process that looks like this:

 - Collect data for the entire month using multiple tools